Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 ### Database diagram

 ####
-- For my data base I sketched a quick diagram
+- For my database I sketched a quick diagram

 	![alt text](/media/dbdiagram.jpg)

-  - For future I would have a much more laid out Diagram to represent my DB however close to submission I lost my original DB drawing.
+  - For future I would have a much more laid out Diagram

  # Testing